stepancar-web-programming-p33201-2021/JKILA/README.md

 * git commit -m "init"
 * heroku login
 * heroku create jkila
-* git push heroku main
+* git push heroku master

 ### To be in the role of an ADMIN, log in as user:
 * username:admin;